-In Ephesians 5 where Paul is instructing husbands and wives.
+In Ephesians 5 where Paulus is instructing husbands and wives.
 His instructions for each are different.

 Wives, submit to your husbands.
-Not submit in a servant/slave type way, but when it comes to decisions, leave the final decision to him and then support and help him in that decision even if you disagree with it.
+Not obey.
+Not submit in a servant/slave type way, but submit in the way that when it comes to decisions, leave the final decision to him, and then support and help him in that decision even if you disagree with it.
 If he is loving you the way he should, he will certainly be asking your opinion so he can take it into account in his decision making, and you will be able to trust him to choose what is best for you anyway.
 What man wouldn’t want a wife who lived that out?